Loyft/kaggle-courses/README.md

 # kaggle-courses

-kaggle courses for machine learning
+notes and notebooks from kaggles machine learning course